Yoni Nazarathy

 An academic webpage is not complete without a few personal items and some personal views.

-I do quite a bit of (car) driving these years, mostly involving my kids, my partner Miriam and our dog Dash.
+I do quite a bit of (car) driving these years, mostly involving my kids, my wife Miriam and our dog Dash.
 So during this time, I get a chance to reflect and refine my views.
 There are a few opinion blog posts that I have written.
 Here are some more views:

 -